mstksg/inCode/copy/entries/foldl-adjunction.md

 We can formalize this idea of opposites using adjunctions: Going "out of" `Either a a` into `b` can be encoded as going "into" `(b, b)` from `a`,m and vice versa: `Either a a -> b` can be encoded as `a -> (b, b)` (and vice versa)
---- the two types are isomorphic

-Conceptually this makes sense: to go out of `Either a a`, you have to handle the situation of getting a `Left` and the situation of getting a `Right`.
+--- the two types are isomorphic.
+This is because to go out of `Either a a`, you have to handle the situation of getting a `Left` and the situation of getting a `Right`.
 To go into `(b, b)`, you have to able to ask what goes in the first field, and what goes in the right field.
+Both `Either a a -> b` and `a -> (b, b)` have to answer the same questions.
+(A fun exercise would be to write the functions to convert between the two)

+### Big Picture

 Aside from being an interesting curiosity (formalizing the idea of "opposite idea" is pretty neat), hunting for adjunctions can be useful in figuring out